openedx/frontend-enterprise/README.rst

 ``type: subject``

 where type must be one of ``[build, ci, docs, feat, fix, perf, refactor, revert, style, test]``

+Note: only `fix`, `feat`, and `perf` will trigger a new NPM release, as this is the default behavior for semantic-release.

 Versioning and releases
 *****